Eric2422/solenoid/README.md

 # Solenoid

-A short C++ program to calculate the magnetic field produced by a solenoid.
+A short program to calculate the magnetic field produced by a solenoid.